Absolute-Convergence/sugar_bot/sugar_bot_cpp_upload/README.md

    ```

 ## Layout
 Repo keeps sources/headers in the root to avoid include-path issues.
-Optional: refactor into `src/` and `include/` later.
+Optional: refactor into `src/`, `include/` and `app` later.

 ## Overview:
 | Layer              | Role                                                   | Example                                                          |